-The long-term gender analysis of coronary IVL finds sustained positive clinical outcomes with excellent safety in both women and men at one year.
+The long-term analysis of coronary IVL finds sustained positive clinical outcomes with excellent safety in both women and men at one year.

 The SCAI-WIN mission is to foster professional development, education, collaboration, and research by and on behalf of women in interventional cardiology and their patients.